Outdoor Learning 2020-2021

-Outdoor Learning from Home
+Outdoor Learning at Home

 Being at home doesn't mean we have to stop connecting with the outdoors.
 Whether you have a garden, a balcony or even just a window here is a list of links from various sources that will hopefully keep you busy connecting with nature.
 It's a proven scientific fact that nature increases our health and wellbeing!
-I am aiming to do at least one outdoor related activity every day.

 Outdoor Learning links